marcinia-sudo/2DECFL2ndOrder/README-alt.md

 # 2DECFL2ndOrder
-The $t$-$J$ model in two dimensions is consider to be of fundamental to understanding the strongly correlated matter, including high $T_c$ superconductors.
-In a nutshell *extremely correlated Fermi liquid* (ECFL) theory is an analytically method that uses Schwinger's technique of functional differential equations to obtain a Green's function that captures the physics of very strong correlations of lattice Fermions in the $t$-$J$ model[^2].
+The $t$ - $J$ model in two dimensions is consider to be of fundamental to understanding the strongly correlated matter, including high $T_c$ superconductors.
+In a nutshell *extremely correlated Fermi liquid* (ECFL) theory is an analytically method that uses Schwinger's technique of functional differential equations to obtain a Green's function that captures the physics of very strong correlations of lattice Fermions in the $t$ - $J$ model[^2].

 This progam computes the one-electron Green's function characterized by two-dimensional ECFL theory to 2nd order in the [$\lambda$ expansion](https://doi.org/10.1016/j.aop.2015.03.010) as detailed in Ref.[^1].